White-OvO/White-Ovo/README.md

 **`Promineo Tech Studnent`**
 **`BackEnd_Developer`**

-I'm a back-end student developer at Promineo Tech. also a crane opreator in the morning for the past 6 years of my life at Interebar.
+I'm A back-end  developer but A crane opreator in the morning for the past 6 years of my life all at the same time, also A college student.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with the help of my mentors and teachers.
 My goal is to help people from the situtaions that i went through starting my journey of becoming a backend developer, achieve a career goal on the way.
 I publish content of my finalized work on my Youtube.

 # #